ThatRozebudDude/FPS-Plus-Public/README.md

 *Finally, it's open source.*

 # Friday Night Funkin' FPS Plus
-Friday Night Funkin' FPS Plus is a mod of Friday Night Funkin' that aims to improve gameplay and add quality of life features.
+Friday Night Funkin' FPS Plus is an engine mod of Friday Night Funkin' that aims to improve gameplay and add quality of life features.

 *You can find the original game here:* **[Newgrounds](https://www.newgrounds.com/portal/view/770371) - [itch.io](https://ninja-muffin24.itch.io/funkin) - [GitHub](https://github.com/ninjamuffin99/Funkin)**

-## Features
+##

-### Increased FPS
-The original purpose of FPS Plus.
-The game has an increased framerate over the base game and even an option for a completely uncapped framerate.

-### Better Input
-Adjusts how the game handles input allowing you to hit notes more consistently.

-This also changes held notes so that they disappear if released to early.

-### Fully Rebindable Keys
-So that you can use whatever wacky control scheme you come up with.
-Or you could just be boring and use DFJK.
-That works too...

-### Improved Chart Editor
-FPS Plus contains a modified chart editor that has more utility features and is way more user friendly.

-### Improved Animation Debug
-The animation debug has been adjusted to make editing offsets way easier and faster while requiring less guess work.

-### Downscroll
-Notes appear from the top of the screen instead of the bottom.
-This make help some people read patterns more easily.

-### Improved Health Icons
-Adjusted some of the health icons and adds winning icons.
+FPS Plus was designed to increase the framerate of Friday Night Funkin' and is still currently (as far as I know) the only engine that allows for an unlocked framerate.
+It also features a plethora of enhancements and quality of life features.
+A bunch of systems are also changed as well that alter the workflow of coding stuff into the engine.

 ## Building